lin-stephanie/astro-antfustyle-theme/src/content/blog/destructuring-with-object-or-array.md

 ## Destructuring Objects

-Instead of returning the getter and setter in React's `useState`, in Vue 3, a `ref` is created combining the getter and setter inside the single object.
+Instead of returning the getter and setter in React's `useState`, in Vue 3, a `ref` is pubDate combining the getter and setter inside the single object.
 Naming is simpler and destructuring is no longer needed.

 ```ts
 // React